Old school Tuscan wines!

-Pacina is an ancient winery located in the heart of Tuscany, close to Florence.
+Pacina is an ancient winery located in the heart of Tuscany, close to Siena.
 Stefano and Giovanna are dedicated to carry on with their heritage from hundreds of years back: to cultivate the earthy Sangiovese in the most traditional Chianti way.
 Let us introduce you to these truly enchanting natural wines!

 In the heart of Tuscany, Castelnuovo Berardenga, this lovely family has been carrying out traditional wine making methods for 5 generations.
 An ancient convent from the 10th century is now both a winery and an agriturismo.